Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Discussions

 One major difference between the \recrenc{} and other permutation-invariant encoders is the sequential encoding used by LSTM.
 We explore the influence of the sequential encoding by comparing the performance of the \attnenc{} with and without the Positional Encoding \cite{ML:Attention}.

 We find that the \attnenc{} with Positional Encoding outperforms the model without Positional Encoding for all working points.
-The AUC value and rejection power at $75\%$ efficiency of the model with Position Encoding are $0.9926$ and $1987$, both higher than the model without Position Encoding ($0.9921$ and $1799$, respectively).
+The AUC value and rejection power at $75\%$ efficiency of the model with Position Encoding are $0.9926$ and $1987$, higher than the model without Position Encoding ($0.9921$ and $1799$, respectively).
 Therefore, the sequential relation is likely beneficial for identifying \taujet jets.
+However, since the difference in the performance is not significant, the sequential relation may not be the only factor that determines the good performance of the \recrenc{}.

 In addition, we further explore the contribution of each node in the sequence by examining the learned attention scores.
 The score is obtained from the second Multi-Head Attention layer, where the attention is conducted when aggregating node features to global attributes.
 In other words, the attention score represents the contribution of each node feature to the aggregated global attributes, which are then used for classification.
+We here extracted the attention score from a sample of 10,000 \taujet and QCD jets to visualize the contribution of nodes.

-Figure~\ref{fig:attn_score} shows that the nodes with different \pt, at different positions of the sequence, contribute to the aggregated global attributes with different attention scores.
+Figure~\ref{fig:attn_score} shows that the nodes with different \pt, at different sequence positions, contribute to the aggregated global attributes with different attention scores.
 On the one hand, the high \pt tracks are scored higher than those low \pt tracks, and the 2nd and 3rd highest \pt tracks are considered more critical for \taujet than QCD jets.
 However, the pattern is much less distinguishable for energy towers.
-And on the other hand, energy towers in the core regions are systematically scored higher than the central and outer regions, as shown in the bottom part of Fig.~\ref{fig:attn_score}.
+And on the other hand, energy towers in the core regions are systematically scored higher than the central and outer regions, as shown in the bottom part of Figure~\ref{fig:attn_score}.
 However, the score distributions for tracks do not show a clear pattern in the $\eta$ and $\phi$ plane.